whwatkinson/wigglegraph/wiggle_query_language/README.md

 - Quick detection of errors and returning a helpful explanation.
 - Support for datatypes String, Array, Integer and Float.
 - For now, support for creating one relationship at a time.
+- Params when makeing Nodes and Edges are separated by a pipe.

 ## Clauses